yisimo/react-mall/README.md

 # react-mall
-A mall system build by react.
+A mall backstage build by react.